-Zone 6: Rugby star Maggie Banks carries family legacy to BC Games - Lake Cowichan Gazette
+ZONE 6: Rugby star Maggie Banks carries family legacy to BC Games - Lake Cowichan Gazette

 “It was convenient.
 I’m here, obviously, so it’s easier for me to train with this team.”

-Shawnigan Lake School is the site of the BC Summer Games rugby tournament, so Banks is at home playing on the familiar pitch.
-She’s also working with familiar faces as four of her high school teammates are on the Island team — led by Shawnigan coaches Shannon Atkins, Laura Russell and Dani Robb.
-There is something unusual, however, about being on the Shawnigan pitch with players who might ordinarily be rivals.
+Shawnigan Lake School was the site of the BC Summer Games rugby tournament, so Banks was at home playing on the familiar pitch.
+She was also working with familiar faces as four of her high school teammates were on the Island team — led by Shawnigan coaches Shannon Atkins, Laura Russell and Dani Robb.
+There was something unusual, however, about being on the Shawnigan pitch with players who might ordinarily be rivals.

 “It’s a little weird, playing here with other people I don’t usually play with,” Banks admitted.